CommunicateNorge/AppAndIntFagkveld1302/README.md

   Open cors-filter on function app from step 2 and add url for front end web app

-# Extending the sample
+# Fix the "starting point"

-The /startingpoint needs some work.
+The /startingpoint-projects needs some work to work as intended.
 The follwing section describes how to play around to get a working example running.

 You should create branch for your group.
 This makes it a easier to collaborate.